Deccan-for-AI/content_hub/courses/text_to_sql_prod/writing_sql/writing_sql_queries/content_file.md

   Ensure the ASC (ascending) or DESC (descending) order aligns with the requirements of the NLQ.
 :::

-<span style="color:#364BC9">Take a short quiz below and test your current understanding of Text-To-SQL:</span>
+<span style="color:#364BC9">Take a short quiz below and test your current understanding of Text To SQL:</span>

 <div style="text-align: left;">
   <a